 Chili tends to be a fall recipe staple and for good reason: It's quick to make; it's an easy, filling meal for when you're having a crowd over, and you can drink your favorite beverages right alongside it.
 Whether you are going for beer, cocktails, or wine, we have got your top chili pairings covered.

-Chili is one of those dishes for which everyone has their own secret, and favorite, recipe.
-Sometimes these special recipes include more hot peppers than should legally be allowed in one pot, but there are plenty of not-so-spicy ways to make tasty chili.
+Chili is one of those dishes for which everyone has their own secret and favorite recipe.
+Sometimes these special recipes include more hot peppers than should legally be allowed in one pot, but there are plenty of not-so-spicy ways to make a tasty chili.

 Chili is a very hearty meal and there's a lot going on in it, so it is best to do the exact opposite with cocktails.
 Simple mixed drinks that are light in flavor, tall, and refreshing make the best match with chili.
 They don't compete with the complexity of the food and help you wash it down, which is certainly necessary if you like the spicier adaptation.
 Fitting drinks include the ever-refreshing Pimm's Cup, the whiskey-based Presbyterian, and if you do opt for those hot chiles, the Paloma, with its tequila base and soothing grapefruit soda.